An Illustrated Script-based Reconstruction of

 INTERIOR DAN’S LIVING ROOM – CLOSE SHOT AT DOOR

-John and Carlotta enter, pause, their eyes travelling around the room.
+John and Carlotta enter, pause, their eyes traveling around the room.

 INTERIOR LIVING ROOM